r0x0r/pywebview/docs/guide/api.md

 window.evaluate_js(script, callback=None)
 ```

 Execute Javascript code.
 The last evaluated expression is returned.
 If callback function is supplied, then promises are resolved and the callback function is called with the result as a parameter.
 Javascript types are converted to Python types, eg. JS objects to dicts, arrays to lists, undefined to None.
-Note that due implementation limitations the string 'null' will be evaluated to None. `JavascriptException` is thrown if executed codes raises an error .
+Functions are omitted and circular references are converted to the `[Circular Reference]` string literal. `webview.error.JavascriptException` is thrown if executed codes raises an error.
-You must escape \n and \r among other escape sequences if they present in Javascript code.
-Otherwise they get parsed by Python. r'strings' is a recommended way to load Javascript.
+r-strings is a recommended way to load Javascript.

 ### window.expose